comicrelief/component-library/src/components/Molecules/HeroBanner/HeroBanner.md

     Copy Right
   </Text>
   <Text tag="p" color="black">
-    Just a wee bit of text for now, but with lots more here so I can test things
+    Just a wee bit of text for now, but with lots more here so I can test things (using default variant prop value)
   </Text>
   <span>
     <Link href="/" type="button" color="black">